Read more about

 Top Steepest Roads

 Canton Avenue is the steepest street in the United States.
-With a grade of 37%, the street stretches for a short 21 feet, paved with cobblestones in the place of asphalt and stairs in the place of a typical sidewalk.
+With a grade of 37%, the incline stretches for a short 21 feet, paved with cobblestones in the place of asphalt and stairs in the place of a typical sidewalk.
 The “Do Not Enter” sign is erected on both directions, but this has not prevented car drivers and bikers from going up.
 Canton Avenue is notable for being a part of the annual Dirty Dozen bike race that takes cyclist over the Pittsburgh’s 13 steepest hills.
+However, despite its steepness, Canton Avenue has never been recognized as the world's steepest street by the Guinness World Records.

 Waipi’o, which translates to “curved waters” in the Hawaiian language, is the name given to a very steep road on the island of Hawaii.
-The paved Waipio Road is less than a mile long but has an average grade of 25% with some parts of the slope reaching almost 37%.
 The road is known to destroy car breaks for cars on their way down and stops the engines for the cars on their way up.
-Since Waipio Road causes damages to small cars and poses risks to other road users, it is only open for use by four-wheel drive vehicles only.
+Since Waipio Valley Road causes damages to small cars and poses risks to other road users, it is only open for use by four-wheel drive vehicles only.
+Waipo Valley Road actually boasts a sector with an incline of up to 45% – however, because this only occurs for a very short distance, it does not qualify as the world's steepest street.

 Totterdown in the United Kingdom has several steep streets.
 However, Vale Street is the steepest and one of the steepest residential streets in England.
 The street has a grade of 35 percent and remains unpopular with drivers and cyclists.
 Cars are parked sideways on the sides of the road as safety measures.
 The Park Street can be seen at the bottom of Vale Street by those driving from the top.
 The annual egg rolling game is held on this street with the residents sending hard boiled eggs down the steep street.